mysterious-coding/base_entranced/README.md

 If you die 1 second before the spawn, the game now automatically "clicks" on your behalf to make the respawn.

 ####Random teams/capts
 Use /randomteams 2 2 for random 2v2, etc. and /randomcapts for random captains.
+Make sure clients use /ready to be eligible for selection (or use /forceready through rcon)

 ####/specall
 Use /specall to force all players to spec.